sysdiglabs/terraform-aws-secure-for-cloud/README.md

 There are three major component:

-* Cloud Threat Detection: Tracks abnormal and suspicious activities in your cloud environment based on Falco language.
+* **Cloud Threat Detection**: Tracks abnormal and suspicious activities in your cloud environment based on Falco language.
+Managed through cloud-connector.
-* CSPM/Compliance: It evaluates periodically your cloud configuration, using Cloud Custodian, against some benchmarks and returns the results and remediation you need to fix.
+* **CSPM/Compliance**: It evaluates periodically your cloud configuration, using Cloud Custodian, against some benchmarks and returns the results and remediation you need to fix.
+Managed through cloud-bench.
-* Cloud Scanning: Automatically scans all container images pushed to the registry or as soon a new task which involves a container is spawned in your account.
+* **Cloud Scanning**: Automatically scans all container images pushed to the registry or as soon a new task which involves a container is spawned in your account.
+Managed through cloud-scanning.

 For other Cloud providers check: